Putting Together a Website Timeline

 One of the most important steps in the process is choosing the web design agency you want to partner with.
 Once that’s settled, though, a similar roadmap will be followed for a lot of website builds.
 Let’s explore a general timeline before taking a closer look at some of the factors that will influence how long it takes to build your site.

-Creating a Plan (2-10 Weeks)
+Creating a Plan (1-4 Weeks)

-Have you ever heard the adage “an hour of planning can save you ten hours of doing”?
+An hour of planning can save you ten hours of doing.
 When building a website, having a solid plan will ensure that you don’t waste valuable resources (i.e., time and money) through trial and error during development.
+The foundation for the success of your project is the planning and discovery phase.
+Depending on a variety of factors, this step could take as little as a week or as long as a month.

-Creating A Plan
+Creating a Plan

 Let’s look at the elements that are typically an essential part of the planning phase.